-The coinsurance clause appears in the conditions section of a commercial property policy.
+The coinsurance clause appears in the conditions section of commercial property insurance policies.
 Its purpose is to encourage property owners to buy an adequate amount of insurance.
 If a loss occurs, the clause penalizes policyholders who have underinsured their property by forcing them to become "coinsurers."
-This means that policyholders must pay a portion of the loss themselves.
+It means that policyholders must pay a portion of the loss themselves.

-If coinsurance applies to your property, a coinsurance percentage, such as 80 percent or 90 percent, should appear in the property declarations.
+If coinsurance applies to your property, a coinsurance percentage, such as 80% or 90%, should appear in the property declaration pages.
 The percentage represents the amount of insurance you must maintain.
 This amount is expressed as a percentage of the value of your insured property.

-For example, suppose that you have just purchased a commercial property policy that includes a 90 percent coinsurance percentage.
+For example, suppose that you have just purchased a commercial property policy that includes a 90% coinsurance percentage.
 The policy covers your building and personal property, valued at $2 million and $500,000, respectively.
-To satisfy the coinsurance condition you must insure your building for at least $1.8 million (90 percent of $2 million).
-Likewise, you must insure your personal property for at least $450,000 (90 percent of $500,000).
+To satisfy the coinsurance condition, you must buy insurance on your building for at least $1.8 million (90% of $2 million).
+Likewise, you must insure your personal property for at least $450,000 (90% of $500,000).

 Limits Must Equal Agreed Value